Republish our investigations

 As he spoke, his eyes glistened.

-Environment investigations in your inbox: Sign up for the Center for Public Integrity's Watchdog email.
+Don't miss another Environment investigation: Sign up for the Center for Public Integrity's Watchdog email.

 Across the U.S., buyouts move slowly, painfully